Skip Navigation

 USDA Loans

-1. Fill out Truliant's Business Loan Application
+• Fill out Truliant's SBA Loan Application

-While the SBA and USDA loans are quite similar, there are a few notable differences between the two loans.
+While U.S. Department of Agriculture (USDA) and Small Business Administration (SBA) loans are quite similar, there are a few notable differences between the two loans.

 What can you fund with a USDA loan?